maxgriswold/cfh_az/README.md

 # cfh_az
- Investigate effects of crime-free housing AZ.
+TBD.
+Investigate effects of crime-free housing in AZ.